 By Spam Signals:

-- Toxicity Score (Semrush): Semrush’s Backlink Audit tool provides an Overall Toxicity Score for your domain and individual toxicity scores for backlinks, based on various “toxic markers”.[11, 41, 42, 43] High toxicity (e.g., 60-100) suggests a link is likely harmful.[42, 60]
+- Toxicity Score (Semrush): Semrush’s Backlink Audit tool offers your domain an overall toxicity score and individual toxicity ratings for each backlink.
+These scores are based on multiple “toxic markers.”[11, 41, 42, 43] A high toxicity score (for example, 60-100) suggests that a link is definitely bad for your site.[42, 60]

 -